chrisparnin/pm/README.md

 `PM` is a chrome extension that allows reminders to be contextually placed in a browser location.
-You could use a reminder to send a message to someone in gmail, make notes on a web app you are developing, github project page, or leave notes in places go when not working (reddit, hacker news, etc).
+You could use a reminder to send a message to someone in gmail, make notes on a web app you are developing, github project page, or leave "guilty" notes in places we go when not working (reddit, hacker news, etc).

 ![Alt](https://raw.github.com/chrisparnin/pm/master/img/twitter.png)